 At University level the Student Programmes Centre deals with student queries, enrolment and tracking.
 The management and oversight of the quality of programmes are the remit of the Programme Leader who is accountable, in turn, to the Dean of Faculty.
-The Dean of Faculty leads the Associate Deans in assuring the overall management of quality in the subject area - coordinating whole Faculty meetings to identify cross subject quality issues and ensuring that there are enough resources to support the quality of programme delivery and student experience.
-Quality is managed and assured via:
+The Dean of Faculty leads the Associate Deans in assuring the overall management of quality in the subject area - coordinating whole Faculty

-QAA/QER review
+- QAA/QER review

 - Programme team meetings

 - Assessment/award boards

 - External Examiner

 - Accreditation/review by Professional Bodies

 - Student voice forums

 - Annual monitoring reports

 - Student evaluations of modules

 - Critical Friend at validation

 - Peer observation